ektrah/libsodium-core/CONTRIBUTING.md

 * We will then review your code, CI logs and provide feedback
 * Code will then be merged after all requirements are met

+### Coding Style

+In general, we follow standard C# style with one notable exception: no tabs, 2 space indent.
+When making changes, please try to match the style of the existing code.

+Please if you see compiler warnings fix them.

 ### Using the issue tracker

 The [issue tracker](https://github.com/adamcaudill/libsodium-net/issues?state=open) is the preferred channel for [bug reports](#bug-reports), [features requests](#feature-requests) and [submitting pull requests](#pull-requests), but please respect the following restrictions: